nautobot/nautobot/nautobot/docs/additional-features/job_scheduling_and_approvals.md

 The queue of jobs that need approval can be found under `Extensibility > Job Approval Queue`.
 There, any job that needs approval before it gets run is listed.
 To approve a job, select it and click the button to approve.
 Please note that you will be  asked for confirmation if a job is being approved that is past its scheduled datetime.

+If the approver is unsure what a job would do, a dry run can also be started via that same view.

 ## Approval via the API

 Approvals can also be given via the REST API.
-The endpoints to approve, deny, and dry run a scheduled job are found on the scheduleb job endpoint under `approve`, `deny`, and `dry-run`, respectively.
+The endpoints to approve, deny, and dry run a scheduled job are found on the scheduled job endpoint under `approve`, `deny`, and `dry-run`, respectively.

 ```no-highlight
 curl -X POST \